dattatembare/pytaf/README.md

     ├───update_auth.py                                      <-- First thing to do before executing any test └───README.md                                           <-- This file

+# Easy 3 steps method to add automation tests to your endpoint -
+1. Add/update resource config with endpoint details like base url, endpoint method and path
+2. Add test data - it will contain request params, path variables and request body (for POST, PUT, PATCH)
+3. Write tests - Write unittest, access test data using @test_data decorator.
+To run the tests use below steps.

+# Before running the tests -
-# Update config/auth.json - Generate basic authentication key - If not required in your work env then skip this and make code to skip this check.
+Update config/auth.json for basic authentication, If authentication not required in your work env then skip this step and make code changes to skip this check.

+This authentication is appended in headers of each endpoint request.
 Authentication details in 'auth.json' is required to run the service endpoint tests on all environments.
 If this file is not available in expected config directory then test execution will be abruptly stopped and throw the error about unavailability of file.

 Run below command from commandline/terminal to update authorization config file.